Garlic Shrimp Salad

 Helpful tips

-- You can use fresh shrimp but I always use frozen and usually have a few bags of it in my freezer at all times.
+- You can use fresh raw shrimp but I always use frozen and usually have a few bags of it in my freezer at all times.

 - Once the shrimp is almost thawed, you can peel the shells off and devein them.

 - I use organic baby romaine that has been triple washed, but you can use any lettuce you enjoy.
+Here are some suggestions: arugula, butter lettuce, baby spinach, mixed greens, and spring mix

 How to make a garlic shrimp salad